ortus-boxlang/boxlang-docs/language/variable-scopes.md

 12. Client

 {% hint style="danger" %}
-**IMPORTANT**: Because Boxlang must search for variables when you do not specify the scope, you can improve performance by specifying the scope for all variables.
+**IMPORTANT**: Because BoxLang must search for variables when you do not specify the scope, you can improve performance by specifying the scope for all variables.
 It can also help you avoid nasty lookups or unexpected results.
 {% endhint %}